michelle-miller/michelle-miller.github.io/index.md

 ## Administrator help

-Here are a few examples of information that is designed for administrators:

-- Sourced in Markdown, this topic gives users two different ways to consume the content.
-The same information is covered both in the table and in the paragraphs that follow the table: [Saas deployment of watsonx.ai: Security and privacy for foundation models](https://michelle-miller.github.io/samples/wx-security.html){:target="_blank"}

-- This content was written in DITA with Oxygen XML Author:  [On-premises deployment of Watson Discovery: Installing the IBM Watson Discovery service in IBM Cloud Pak for Data](https://michelle-miller.github.io/samples/CP-Data-4.7.x-Admin-Disco.pdf){:target="_blank"}
+This content was written in DITA with Oxygen XML Author:  [On-premises deployment of Watson Discovery: Installing the IBM Watson Discovery service in IBM Cloud Pak for Data](https://michelle-miller.github.io/samples/CP-Data-4.7.x-Admin-Disco.pdf){:target="_blank"}